The US runs on energy from non-renewable sources, with coal, natural gas, and oil providing

 However, there is access to a renewable source that is both plentiful and free: wind.

-Wind power is an ideal and convenient go-to for energy, but there are pros and cons of wind energy homeowners.
+Wind power is an ideal and convenient go-to for energy, but there are pros and cons for wind energy for homeowners.
 Many feel the cons outweigh the benefits.

 But do you want the truth?
 Wind power has more benefits than you think.
 We’ll show you why.